duckception/dissertation/README.md

 yarn build
 ```

-Once the contract are compiled you can run the test suite by running:
+Once the contracts are compiled, you can run the test suite by running:
 ```shell
 yarn test
 ```

 No additional configuration is required.
-All compilation products will be placed in `/build` directory.
+All compilation products will be placed in the `/build` directory.

 ## ✅ Checks

 There are two checks that can be run on this codebase.

-First and most important one is already mentioned test suite, which can run by using `yarn test` command.
-Additionally you can check tests' type safety by running this command:
+First and most important one is the already mentioned test suite, which can run by using `yarn test` command.
+Additionally you can check type safety of the tests by running:
 ```shell
 yarn typecheck
 ```